Blog

 1. In-Depth Anatomical Knowledge: They understand the complex vascular anatomy of the lip and perioral area (specifically the labial arteries) to strategically avoid vessels.

-2. Medical Training: Only licensed medical professionals (board-certified dermatologists, plastic surgeons, and some specially trained nurse practitioners or dentists) have the diagnostic skills to assess candidacy, recognize early signs of complications, and manage emergencies.
+2. Medical Training: Only licensed medical professionals (dermatólogos certificados, cirujanos plasticos, and some specially trained nurse practitioners or dentists) have the diagnostic skills to assess candidacy, recognize early signs of complications, and manage emergencies.

 3. Aesthetic Expertise: An artistic eye for facial harmony, understanding how lips should balance with other features, and knowing which product and technique will achieve a natural-looking result.